A Nontraditional Standalone Asset Class

-Private Equity is generally regarded as an asset class which offers investors the opportunity to achieve superior long-term returns when compared to traditional public stock and bond investment vehicles while delivering diversification from these public investment alternatives.
-The long-term high returns of Private Equity represent a premium over the performance of public securities, primarily due to their participation in an inefficient, vast and growing marketplace of privately held companies not accessible via traditional investor products, as well as their ability to create value by proactively influencing portfolio companies’ management and operations.
-Investors generally have access to Private Equity deals through (1) direct investment in a deal, (2) investment into a Private Equity fund which makes many investments or (3) investment into a fund of fund, which invests across several Private Equity funds.
+Private Equity is generally regarded as an asset class that offers investors the opportunity to achieve superior long-term returns when compared to traditional public stock and bond investment vehicles while delivering diversification from these public investment alternatives.
+The long-term high returns of Private Equity represent a premium over the performance of public securities, primarily due to their participation in an inefficient, vast, and growing marketplace of privately held companies not accessible via traditional investor products, as well as their ability to create value by proactively influencing portfolio companies’ management and operations.
+Investors generally have access to Private Equity deals through (1) direct investment in a deal, (2) investment into a Private Equity fund that makes many investments, or (3) investment into a fund of funds, which invests across several Private Equity funds.
 Private Equity can refer to a wide variety of investment styles and even non-equity securities.
-Ironview’s structure allows for maximum flexibility to opportunistically capitalize on various investment classes such as:
+Ironview’s structure allows for flexibility to opportunistically capitalize on various investment classes such as:

 Late-Stage Private Equity / Leveraged Buyouts (LBO’s)

 In recent studies examining the returns of Private Equity and other asset classes such as publicly-traded equities and bonds, Private Equity (ex-Venture Capital) has outperformed on both an outright and risk-adjusted return basis (as measured by the Sharpe Ratio, a measure of the excess return of an investment over the risk-free rate per unit of risk).
 While these studies may have some selection bias for successful funds, as well as exclude the performance fees associated with typical funds, generally Private Equity has outperformed as an asset class.
 (1)

 In addition to generating superior returns over the long run, Private Equity generally outperforms in negative performance environments, acting as a buffer to an investor’s portfolio against the more pronounced swings in the public markets.